myyerrol/learning-moveit/README.md

 ## 1. Introduction

 This ros metapackage contains some packages that I wrote it myself according to the tutorials provided by the MoveIt! official website.
 The MoveIt!
-Tutorials website is: http://docs.ros.org/kinetic/api/moveit_tutorials/html/index.html.
+Tutorials website is: http://docs.ros.org/kinetic/api/moveit_tutorials/html/index.html. **Before you begin to learn, you must first glance at the following [Notes](.README.md/#4-note)**!

 ### 1.1 Basic Components